 Ghanaian-American chef Eric Adjepong operates Pinch & Plate, a mobile dining service in Washington, D.C.
 Born and raised in Bronx, he was named as one of People magazine’s top 10 “Sexiest Chefs Alive” last year.
-He also competed in the 16th season of cooking television reality show Top Chef last year.
+He also competed in the 16th season of cooking television reality show, Top Chef, last year.

-With a Master’s Degree in international public health and nutrition from the University of Westminster in London, Adjepong, who developed passion for cooking from a much younger age says his food is heavily influenced by West African cuisine and the African diaspora – the Caribbean, South America, the new-age South, and the old South as well.
+With a Master’s Degree in international public health and nutrition from the University of Westminster in London, Adjepong, who developed a passion for cooking from a much younger age, says his food is heavily influenced by West African cuisine and the African diaspora – the Caribbean, South America, the new-age South, and the old South as well.

 One very interesting aspect of chef Adjepong’s cooking is his occasional infusion of African culinary history in his menu.
-As a finalist on Top Chef last year, Adjepong, who was the first West African to feature in the competition wanted his menu to paint a picture of the trans-Atlantic slave trade.
+As a finalist on Top Chef last year, Adjepong, who was the first West African to feature in the competition, wanted his menu to paint a picture of the trans-Atlantic slave trade.

 More about this